zunjae/AnYme/README.md

 * You can request new features on [Reddit](https://www.reddit.com/r/AnYme) or the [Discord server](http://anyme.app/serverinvite)
 * AnYme uses **HTTPS** when connecting to MAL.
 When creating a MAL account, I recommend you pick a password you do not use anywhere else
 * You can login or register on Kanon through https://kanonapp.com/account/register on your phone
-* AnYme is a MyAnimeList app.
+* AnYme is a MyAnimeList app!
 Other sources will not be added
 * Please report ads.
 I can block them fairly easily.

 ## Credits (alphabetically):